cloudfoundry-community/firehose-to-syslog/README.md

   --version           Show application version.
-  --mode-prof         Enable profiling mode, one of [cpu, mem, block] --path-prof         Set the Path to write Profiling file
+  --mode-prof         Enable profiling mode, one of [cpu, mem, block] --path-prof         Set the Path to write Profiling file --log-formatter-type Set the log formatter type to use.
+Valid options are JSONFormatter, TextFormatter.
+If none provided, defaults to JSONFormatter.
 ```

 ** !!! **--events** Please use --help to get last updated event.